jacero-io/kode-operator/README.md

 # kode-operator

+WARNING!
+THIS PROJECT IS UNDER HEAVY DEVELOPMENT AND NOT MEANT FOR PRODUCTION USE JUST YET.

 Kode-Operator is a Kubernetes operator designed to manage the full lifecycle of various ephemeral and semi ephemeral development environments and tools.
 It automates the deployment, configuration, and management of Code-server, Webtop, DevContainers, Alnoda, and Jupyter environments within a Kubernetes cluster.

 Additionally, it supports authentication and authorization using Envoy Proxy and a standard way for the user to add custom configuration and data.